RDharsan/RDharsan/README.md

 - 🎓 Acquired expertise in software engineering methodologies and best practices through rigorous academic training at SLIIT.
 - 🌟 Over four years of leadership experience at SLIIT, honing skills in problem-solving, time management, and analytics.
-- 💻 Proficient in Java, Springboot, MERN Stack (MonggoDB, ExpressJS, ReactJS, NodeJS), C#, Python, SQL, and NoSQL.
+- 💻 Proficient in Java, Springboot, MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS), C#, Python, SQL, and NoSQL.
 - 🚀 Always eager to learn and grow in the ever-evolving tech landscape.

 ## Tech Stack